Node-screening tests for L0-penalized least-squares problem with supplementary material: Conclusion

 \section{Conclusion}

-In this paper, we presented a novel \method methodology aiming at accelerating the resolution of the \(\ell_0\)-penalized least-squares problem with a \acrlong{bnb} solver.
+In this paper, we presented a novel \method methodology aiming to accelerate the resolution of the \(\ell_0\)-penalized least-squares problem with a \acrlong{bnb} solver.
 Our contribution leverages a nesting property between the node-screening tests at two consecutive nodes.
-Our method leads to significant improvements in terms of number of nodes explored and resolution time on two simulated datasets.
+Our method leads to significant improvements in terms of number of nodes explored and optimization time on two simulated datasets.